 Today's complete transit of the Panama Canal begins from the Flamenco Marina.
 Enjoy the skyline view of the capital from the Bay of Panama before passing under the Bridge of the Americas to enter the Canal.
 Transiting through the Miraflores and Pedro Miguel Locks here on the Pacific side of the Canal will raise our sightseeing vessel nearly 90 feet in three distinct steps.
 From here, we'll cruise through the Culebra Cut that was excavated to create this passage through the Continental Divide.
 Reaching the Atlantic side of the Canal, you'll descend 85 feet through the Gatun Locks and continue to port where you'll disembark.
-Then we'll take you to our rainforest resort where riverview balcony rooms have been reserved for our guests.
+Then we'll take you to the Gamboa Rainforest Reserve where riverview balcony rooms have been reserved for our guests.

 Day 5 - Gatun Lake Expedition